vidulum/documentation/docs/wallets/keplr_ledger_guide.md

 <img src="./assets/keplr_wallet/s1-4.png" />

-### Step 2: Connect to Crypto.org Chain on Keplr
+### Step 2: Connect to Vidulum Chain on Keplr

-At this step, we are going to connect to the Crypto.org Chain on Keplr.
+At this step, we are going to connect to the Vidulum Chain on Keplr.

-Now you can open the Keplr extension and make the network change on the top bar, and you will find Crypto.org in the drop-down list.
+Now you can open the Keplr extension and make the network change on the top bar, and you will find Vidulum in the drop-down list.
 After the network is set, you should be able to view your account name, address, and CRO balance info.

 Copy your account address which is below your account name and send some CROs to this address, so you can get ready to stake with Keplr!